GISLab-ELTE/WasteDetection/web_app/frontend/README.md

-# OpenLayers + Vite
+# OpenLayers + Vite Application Frontend

-This example demonstrates how the `ol` package can be used with [Vite](https://vitejs.dev/).

-To get started, run the following (requires Node 14+):

-    npx create-ol-app my-app --template vite

-Then change into your new `my-app` directory and start a development server (available at http://localhost:5173):

-    cd my-app
+Install the dependencies with the _NPM_ package manager:

+    npm install`

+Then you can start the local server:

     npm start

 To generate a build ready for production: